Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Parameter elasticity in substitution trip classification

 \section{Parameter elasticity in substitution trip classification}

-{A\arabic{figure}} To assess the robustness of the parameter values used in our classification framework for substitution trips, particularly those used in Conditions 3 through 6 in \secref{sec: TNC-PT relationship recognition}, an elasticity analysis was conducted.
+{B\arabic{figure}} To assess the robustness of the parameter values used in our classification framework for substitution trips, particularly those used in Conditions 3 through 6 in \secref{sec: TNC-PT relationship recognition}, an elasticity analysis was conducted.
 This analysis evaluates the percentage change in the substitutive ratio divided by the percentage change in a certain parameter's value, providing a measure of sensitivity.
 The parameters examined here are thresholds for the walking access distance (Condition 3), travel time saving (Condition 4), number of transfers (Condition 5), and PT-to-TNC cost ratio (Condition 6), with default values of 400 meters, 15 minutes, 2, and 0.5, respectively.

 The results are presented in \figref{fig: elasticity}, which indicates the substitution ratio is more elastic with respect to the walking distance and travel time thresholds (elasticity $>1$).
-Specifically, the substitutive ratio continuously increases as the walking distance threshold grows from 300 to 800 meters and as the travel time difference threshold increases from 10 to 40 minutes.
+Specifically, the substitutive ratio continuously increases as the walking distance threshold grows from 300 to 500 meters and as the travel time difference threshold increases from 15 to 30 minutes.
+In addition, the number of transfers and the cost ratio show low elasticity, indicating that the selection of these two parameters does not significantly affect the calculation of the substitutive ratio.
 Hence, in this study, we adopt the values commonly used in the literature for these two thresholds \citep{kongHowDoesRidesourcing2020, meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025}, with the precaution that the actual substitutive ratio may be sensitive to the parameter selection.

-Nevertheless, we confirmed that our primary findings are robust to changes in these threshold values within realistic ranges.
-For instance, even under substantially different thresholds (e.g., 800 meters and 40 minutes), which yield much higher substitutive ratios, the complementary ratio (nearly 10\%) remains significant and in clear contrast to previous studies (see \tabref{Table:Literature review}).
-Additional tests further confirm that the SHAP variable importance rankings remain largely stable across different threshold values.
-Collectively, these tests demonstrate the robustness of the conclusions drawn in this paper.

-In addition, the number of transfers and the cost ratio show low elasticity, indicating that the selection of these two parameters does not significantly affect the calculation of the substitutive ratio.